openresty/lua-nginx-module/README.markdown

 Default to 30 connections for every pool.

 When the connection pool is exceeding the size limit, the least recently used (idle) connection already in the pool will be closed automatically to make room for the current connection.

+Note that the cosocket connection pool is per nginx worker process rather than per nginx server instance, so so size limit specified here also applies to every single nginx worker process.

 This directive was first introduced in the `v0.5.0rc1` release.